ploomber/ploomber/doc/get-started/sql-pipeline.rst

 Connecting to databases
 -----------------------

+**Note:** For a more detailed explanation on connecting to a database, see: :doc:`../cookbook/db-config`.

 The first step to write a SQL pipeline is to tell Ploomber how to connect to the database, by providing a function that returns either a :py:mod:`ploomber.clients.SQLAlchemyClient` or a